AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 1. **Provide configuration fields to prompt the author for email configuration.**

-   The adaptive form also provides an Email action that sends emails to users.
+   The Adaptive Form also provides an Email action that sends emails to users.
 Customize this action based on your requirements.
 Navigate to /libs/fd/af/components/guidesubmittype/email/dialog.
 Copy the nodes within the cq:dialog node to cq:dialog node of your Submit action (/apps/custom_submit_action/store_and_email/dialog).

    ![Customizing the email action](assets/step3.png)